Situated along Iceland’s rugged north coast, Skjálfandi Bay is a haven for wildlife

 Minke whale (Balaenoptera acutorostrata)

 Up to 10 metres long and 10 tons, minke whales are an unappreciated gem.
 Typically shy towards vessels, minkes feed on small fish and are often found associated with seabirds.
-Once in a while, you may be fortunate enough to encounter a curious minke, blowing bubbles around your boat and actively watching you.
+Once in a whale, you may be fortunate enough to encounter a curious minke, blowing bubbles around your boat and actively watching you.

 Once the most frequently sighted marine mammal in the bay, minke whales are now increasingly hard to find.
 Perhaps due to climate change altering the distribution of their prey, minke whale populations are rapidly declining around Icelandic coasts.
 Minke whales are also the main target of Icelandic whalers, who nowadays struggle to find whales to kill.
 Without a doubt, these whales are worth more alive than dead.